lymslive/StartVim/readme.md

 ```bash
 $ git clone https://github.com/lymslive/StartVim ~/.vim
 ```
 Or clone StartVim to any place, and symbol link `~/.vim` to it.
+You may need to backup you `~/.vim` first.

 Then, in the vimrc files under `~/.vim/start`, there is no need to add the commnad `packadd StartVim`, since it is always loaded.